 Many of these small tract owners are not interested or able to manage their property for timber/fiber production.
 They are far more interested in other recreational uses of their property, as indicated by survey research.

 Many of Minnesota’s soil and water conservation districts (SWCDs) have active forestry/tree programs to help private landowners manage their resources wisely.
-BWSR helps support these programs by offering training, information, and technical assistance of forestry and agroforestry issues.
-BWSR also coordinates local programs to ensure an organized statewide effort and works to integrate private forest management / agroforestry programs and activities of other agencies into local SWCD efforts.
+BWSR helps support these programs by offering training, information, and technical assistance on forestry and agroforestry issues.
+BWSR also coordinates local programs to ensure an organized statewide effort and works to integrate private forest management / agroforestry programs into local SWCD efforts.
+County-level programs are aligned with work being done by the DNR, using easements and other conservation practices to protect wildlife and water quality.
+Unlike more traditional agricultural easements, working forests easements allow landowners to continue to harvest and manage their timber under an approved Forest Stewardship Plan.